sccdmaomao/CSC384Project2016Fall/README.md

 Gurleen will be responsible for encoding the state space for Othello and testing scripts for simulating the game, as well as generating useful text outputs for tracking and debugging purposes.

+The project has terminated due to reasons.
+Unimplemented class and methods are as follow:
+1. A state space for search
+2. minmax move for AI
+3. Testing scripts to produce empirical results